balazsboros/reaction_networks/3species_4reactions/README.md

 Also added are:
 * the table (as a .pdf file) of all dynamically nonequivalent networks admitting
 nondegenerate Andronov-Hopf bifurcation,
-* the .csv file of these networks, with the exceptional networks in its last row.
+* the .csv file of these networks, with the exceptional network in its last row.